netgen/local-development-setup/solr/README.md

 solr create_core -c my_new_core -d /var/solr/data
 ```

-If you want to manually create cores (eg. if you have them in your project
+If you want to manually create cores (e.g. if you have them in your project
 repository), you need to use the `solr` user:

 ```console